Neil Spiller: The Walled Garden for Lebbeus

-Woods, a paradigmatic figure to Spiller, and later his friend, died in 2012, triggering a major phase in Communicating Vessels.
+Woods, a greatly inspirational figure to Spiller, and later his friend, died in 2012, triggering a major phase in Communicating Vessels.
 Spiller produced many works based on his memories of Woods at this time, such as a series of approximately 25 drawings titled Walled Garden for Lebbeus' (2013).
 The design of the Garden partially references Aldo Rossi's Cataldo Cemetery.

 The Garden is presided over by a statue of Electra: the back of the statue's head is missing, within it, a storm can be seen and heard.
 In one sense, this detail is given in reference to Hurricane Sandy that raged in New York City the day of Woods's death; in another, the storm is an example of augmented reality, a key research area of Spiller's during his career at The Bartlett.
 For Spiller, augmented and virtual reality presented a revolutionary prospect for architecture, that of a blank canvas where the laws of physics are more easily circumvented.

 Another key feature of the Garden on the Island of Vessels is a conical frustum, divided into two chambers: one upper, the other lower.
 The design of the upper chamber is an homage to Giovanni Battista Pirenesi's plate IX, Carceri d'invenzione (c.
 1745–50) and Arnold Böcklin's Isle of the Dead (1883).
 The lower chamber is linked to the upper, and the movements of components in its upper half create a corresponding image in the lower, that of an evocation of the myth of Leda and the Swan.
 Often the frustum is shown to be casting two shadows.

 The final drawing in the series, Walled Garden for Lebbeus (Gold) (2013), was shown as part of the RA's Summer Exhibition in 2015.